SQL Server Monitoring – Installation

 ParameterDescription

-@createSQLAgentJobIf set to 1 the corresponding agent job are created if it not already exists.
+@createSQLAgentJobsIf set to 1 the corresponding agent jobs are created if it not already exists.

-If set to 0 an already existing agent job will not be deleted.
+If set to 0 already existing agent jobs will not be deleted.

 @blocksAndDeadlocksFilePathPath to directory where the service BlocksAndDeadlocks saves the extended events files.